Superstar0715/Django-example/README.md

 ## Data persistence

-You can deploy this application without a configured database in your OpenShift project, in which case Django will use a temporary SQLite database that will live inside your application's container, and persist only until you redeploy your application.
+You can deploy this application without a configured database in your Superstar project, in which case Django will use a temporary SQLite database that will live inside your application's container, and persist only until you redeploy your application.

 After each deploy you get a fresh, empty, SQLite database.
-That is fine for a first contact with OpenShift and perhaps Django, but sooner or later you will want to persist your data across deployments.
+That is fine for a first contact with Superstar and perhaps Django, but sooner or later you will want to persist your data across deployments.

-To do that, you should add a properly configured database server or ask your OpenShift administrator to add one for you.
+To do that, you should add a properly configured database server or ask your Superstar administrator to add one for you.
 Then use `oc env` to update the `DATABASE_*` environment variables in your DeploymentConfig to match your database settings.

 Redeploy your application to have your changes applied, and open the welcome page again to make sure your application is successfully connected to the database server.

-## Looking for help

-If you get stuck at some point, or think that this document needs further details or clarification, you can give feedback and look for help using the channels mentioned in [the OKD repo](https://github.com/openshift/origin), or by filing an issue.

 ## License